Optimal Sup-norm Rates and Uniform Inference on Nonlinear Functionals of Nonparametric IV Regression: Optimal sup-norm convergence rates

+\textbf{Discussion of Assumptions}.
 Assumption \ref{a-data} is standard.
-Parts (i) and (ii) just place some mild regularity conditions on the support of the data.
-Part (iii) is typically satisfied in models with endogeneity (e.g. \cite{NeweyPowell,CFR2007,BCK,Andrews2011}).
-The parameter space $\mathcal H$ for $h_0$ in part (iv) is typically taken to be a H\"older or Sobolev class.
-Assumption \ref{a-residuals}(i)(ii) are also imposed for sup-norm convergence rates for series LS regression without endogeneity (e.g., \cite{ChenChristensen-reg}).
-Assumption \ref{a-sieve}(i) is satisfied by most commonly used sieve bases.
-Assumption \ref{a-sieve}(ii)(iii) restrict the maximum rate at which $J$ can grow with the sample size.
-Upper bounds for $\zeta_{\psi,J}$ and $\zeta_{b,K}$ are known for commonly used bases under standard regularity conditions.
-For instance, under Assumption \ref{a-data}(i)(ii), $\zeta_{b,K} = O(\sqrt K)$ and $\zeta_{\psi,J} = O(\sqrt J)$ for (tensor-product) polynomial spline, wavelet and cosine bases, and $\zeta_{b,K} = O(K)$ and $\zeta_{\psi,J} = O(J)$ for (tensor-product) orthogonal polynomial bases (see, e.g., \cite{Huang1998} and online Appendix \ref{ax-basis}).
-Assumption \ref{a-approx}(i) is a very mild condition on the approximation properties of the basis used for the instrument space and is similar to the first part of Assumption 5(iv) of \cite{Horowitz2014}.
-It is trivially satisfied with $\|(\Pi_K T - T)h\|_{L^2(W)} = 0$ for all $h \in \Psi_J$ when the basis functions for $B_K$ and $\Psi_J$ form either a Riesz basis or eigenfunction basis for the conditional expectation operator.
+Assumption \ref{a-data}(iii) is stronger than needed for convergence rates in sup-norm only.
+We impose it as a common sufficient condition for convergence rates in both sup-norm and $L^2$-norm (Appendix \ref{s-l2}).
+For sup-norm convergence rate only, Assumption \ref{a-data}(iii) could be replaced by the following weaker identification condition:\\ \textbf{Assumption \ref{a-data}} \emph{(iii-sup) $h_0 \in \mathcal H \subset L^\infty(X)$, and $T[h-h_0]=0 \in L^2(W)$ for any $h\in \mathcal H$ implies that $\|h-h_0\|_\infty =0$.} \\ This in turn is implied by the injectivity of $T:L^\infty(X)\to L^2(W)$ (or the bounded completeness), which is weaker than the injectivity of $T : L^2(X) \to L^2(W)$ (i.e., the $L^2$-completeness).
+Bounded completeness or $L^2$-completeness condition is often assumed in models with endogeneity (e.g. \cite{NeweyPowell,CFR2007,BCK,Andrews2011,CCLN}) and is generically satisfied according to \cite{Andrews2011}.
+The parameter space $\mathcal H$ for $h_0$ is typically taken to be a H\"older or Sobolev class of smooth functions.
+Assumption \ref{a-data}(i) could be relaxed to unbounded support, and the proofs need to be modified slightly using wavelet basis and weighted compact embedding results, see, e.g., \cite{BCK,ChenPouzo2012,Triebel2006} and references therein.
+To present the sup-norm rate results in a clean way we stick to the simplest Assumption \ref{a-data}.
+Assumption \ref{a-residuals} is also imposed for sup-norm convergence rates for series LS regression under exogeneity (e.g., \cite{ChenChristensen-reg}).
+Assumption \ref{a-sieve}(i) is satisfied by many commonly used sieve bases, such as splines, wavelets, and cosine bases.
+Assumption \ref{a-sieve}(ii)(iii) restrict the rate at which $J$ can grow with $n$.
+Upper bounds for $\zeta_{\psi,J}$ and $\zeta_{b,K}$ are known for commonly used bases.
+For instance, under Assumption \ref{a-data}(i)(ii), $\zeta_{b,K} = O(\sqrt K)$ and $\zeta_{\psi,J} = O(\sqrt J)$ for (tensor-product) polynomial spline, wavelet and cosine bases, and $\zeta_{b,K} = O(K)$ and $\zeta_{\psi,J} = O(J)$ for (tensor-product) orthogonal polynomial bases; see, e.g., \cite{Newey1997}, \cite{Huang1998} and main online Appendix \ref{ax-basis}.
+Assumption \ref{a-approx}(i) is a mild condition on the approximation properties of the basis used for the instrument space and is similar to the first part of Assumption 5(iv) of \cite{Horowitz2014}.
+In fact, $\|(\Pi_K T - T)h\|_{L^2(W)} = 0$ for all $h \in \Psi_J$ when the basis functions for $B_K$ and $\Psi_J$ form either a Riesz basis or eigenfunction basis for the conditional expectation operator.
+Assumption \ref{a-approx}(ii) is the usual $L^2$ ``stability condition'' imposed in the NPIV literature (cf. Assumption 6 in \cite{BCK} and Assumption 5.2(ii) in \cite{ChenPouzo2012}).
+Assumption \ref{a-approx}(iii) is a new $L^{\infty}$ ``stability condition'' to control the sup-norm bias.
+It turns out that Assumption \ref{a-approx}(ii) and \ref{a-approx}(iii) are also automatically satisfied by Riesz bases; see Appendix \ref{s-sup-lemmas} for further discussions and sufficient conditions.